netchose/flask-vuejs-template/README.md

 ## Template Structure

-The template uses Flask & Flask-RestPlus to create a minimal REST style API, and let's VueJs + vue-cli handle the front end and asset pipline.
+The template uses Flask & Flask-RestPlus to create a minimal REST style API, and lets Vue.js with Vite handle the front end and asset pipeline.
 Data from the python server to the Vue application is passed by making Ajax requests.

 ### Application Structure